monhi/blockchain_tutorial/readme.md

 <a href="https://docs.soliditylang.org/en/v0.8.10/">Link 1</a>

-This link points to the documents folder of solidity language.
+This link points to the documents contents of solidity language.
 The important point about this link is that it updates based on the version of Solidity language.
+Thus the version part of above link may change based on the changes that happen.
 Consider it as a reference to the language.
+It is supposed to be comprehensive.